 [PDF] 2007.
 Runaway social selection in human evolution.
 In Gangestad, Steven W. and Jeffry A. Simpson (eds.), The Evolution of Mind: Fundamental Questions and Controversies.
 New York: Guildford Press, pp. 249-255.
 (Mark Flinn and R. D. Alexander).

 [PDF] 2008.
 Let’s examine both sides of the coin of human understanding.
 Ann Arbor News: Other Voices, 17 July.
-[A reply to a 12 July letter by Ronald G. Larson entitled “Evolutionary theory doesn’t explain it all”].
+A scan of the original paper copy is here.
+[This is a reply to a 12 July letter by Ronald G. Larson entitled “Evolutionary theory doesn’t explain it all”].

 [PDF] 2008.
 Natural complexity is commonplace.
 Ann Arbor News: Opinion, 10 August.
 [A reply to a 4 August letter by Lahki Goenka].